 Season the chicken with salt, pepper and cajun seasoning.

 In a large skillet, heat 2tbs olive oil and brown the chicken on each side for about 2 minutes; transfer to a plate and reserve the skillet.
 Cut the puff pastry into 4 equal pieces and roll each one into an 8 inch square.
 Place on chicken breasts onto each of the squares toward one corner; top each with a brie slice and 1 tbs bacon.
 Fold the pastry in half to create a triangle and pinch closed alonf the edges.
 Brush with chicken drippings from skillet.
 Using a sharp knife, cut 2 small slits to vent.

 Bake until chicken is cooked through and pastry is golden brown, 30 to 35 minutes.

 My pastry got a little soggy on the bottom, even on the wire rack.
 I am not sure if a few more minutes would have helped this or if my chicken was just a little on the excited side when it got all snuggled in.

-Even though I think this was an easy meal, it doesn’t get tossed into the Quick Dinner Fixins category.
-Its a few minutes of prep, cooking the chicken and then 30-35 finishing it off in the oven.
+Even though I think these turnovers are an easy meal, the recipe doesn’t get tossed into the Quick Dinner Fixins category.
+It’s a few minutes of prep, cooking the chicken and then 30-35 finishing it off in the oven.
 If everyone is just hanging out in the kitchen with a glass of wine or a sippy cup, the time will fly by though.